THE CHAPEL SCHOOL

 His successor was Mr Edward Bath who had previously been assistant headmaster at Highweek.
 A cramped site coupled with a post-war bulge in the child population put an immense strain on facilities.
 In 1955 there were 24 more children on the register than the accommodation provided for.
 To overcome this in 1956 the central washroom was brought back into use as a classroom and two mobile classrooms were erected in the playground alongside the church-yard wall.
 It was intended that they could be removed at some time in the future when the problem of overcrowding was eased.
 They were still being used when the school closed in 1987!

-Nineteen sixty one saw major changes in both school organisation and facilities.
-The school roll was extended to take children from age eight to eleven as two school years moved up together from the Infant's School.
-Three new classrooms were built to the south of the school site where a new lawned area was set out.
+The three new classrooms were built to the south of the school site where a new lawned area was set out.
 The main room was converted into a hall (following the removal of the screen which had been erected in 1924).
 The small middle room (originally built as an infants’ room in 1875) was converted into a staff room and cloakrooms and toilets were provided for the staff for the first time in the school’s history.
 Another change was the removal of the wall between the playground and the main school block.
+These buildings and alterations enabled major changes in both school organisation and facilities in 1961.
+The school roll was extended to take children from age eight to eleven as two school years moved up together from the Infant's School.

 The lack of any games field had meant that the school used Berry Meadow and the parish recreation ground for sports activities.